Who we are

-Geof Jarvis is PAS’s Fundraising & Communications Manager.
-He is responsible for the research and development of PAS’s fundraising sources and strategy.
-Geof has more than 12 years of experience in fundraising, working in the arts, health and trade sectors.
+Geof Jarvis is PAS’ Head of Fundraising & Communications.
+He is responsible for the research and development of PAS’ funding sources and strategy.
+Geof has more than 13 years of experience in fundraising, working in the arts, health and trade sectors.
 Prior to that, he worked in arts administration and management.
 He holds degrees from The University of Stirling (BA Honours English Literature) and The Nottingham Trent University (MA Cultural Studies).

 Office and Advice Line Manager

-Ben Blackwell is PAS’s Office and Advice Line Manager.
+Ben Blackwell is PAS’ Office and Advice Line Manager.
 Ben manages the telephone helpline and is responsible for ensuring the smooth daily running of the office.
-In addition, Ben is in charge of payroll and manages PAS’s volunteers.
-He previously worked at Refugee and Migrant Justice (a legal advice charity).
+In addition, Ben is in charge of payroll and manages PAS’ volunteers.
+Ben has been with PAS since 2010 and previously worked at Refugee and Migrant Justice.

-Given our few staff and limited resources, we rely heavily on the help of volunteers to meet the demands to help prisoners.
+Given our few staff and limited resources, PAS relies upon the help of volunteers to meet the demand for our services.
 We take on both Legal and Fundraising and Communications Volunteers.